wechto/paper/README.md

   :curly_loop: [Strictly Batch Imitation Learning by Energy-based Distribution Matching](https://proceedings.neurips.cc//paper/2020/file/524f141e189d2a00968c3d48cadd4159-Paper.pdf) :fire: :boom: :sweat_drops:  ​

    ​By identifying parameterizations of the (discriminative) model of a policy with the (generative) energy function for state distributions, EDM yields a simple but effective solution that equivalently minimizes a divergence between the occupancy measure for the demonstrator and a model thereof for the imitator.

+  :curly_loop: [IQ-Learn: Inverse soft-Q Learning for Imitation](https://arxiv.org/pdf/2106.12142.pdf) :+1: :fire: :volcano: :droplet:

+  We introduce a method for dynamics-aware IL which avoids adversarial training by learning a single Q-function, implicitly representing both reward and policy.

   :curly_loop: [SQIL: Imitation Learning via Reinforcement Learning with Sparse Rewards](https://arxiv.org/pdf/1905.11108.pdf) :+1: :fire: :volcano:  ​